Drummuir railway station: Infrastructure

 In 1869 the OS map shows that only a single platform was present with no passing loop, however a goods shed, loading dock and sidings were already in situ, approached by trains from the north-east.

 By 1902 the station had two platforms, two signal boxes, a pedestrian footbridge, the goods yard to the east and a station building with ticket office and waiting room on the southbound platform.
 Ancillary buildings stood on the east side of the loading dock and sidings.
 The up platform had a small wooden shelter.

 In 1967 the passing loop was lifted and the signal boxes were closed.
 The wooden station building was a Great North of Scotland Railway design however the old wooden footbridge had been replaced by a LNER metal design fabricated from old rails and signal wire.

 Closure and reopening

 The station had closed to regular passenger services in May 1968 and closed to goods on 15/11/71.
 'Northern Belle' excursion trains from Aberdeen however used the line for several years in the summer from 1984 and BR ran special trains from London until early 1991 when deteriorating infrastructure brought them to an end.
-The Keith - Dufftown section was however 'mothballed' by BR and was then purchased by the Keith & Dufftown Railway and it is now publicised as 'The Whisky Line'.
+The Keith - Dufftown section was however 'mothballed' by BR and was then purchased by the Keith and Dufftown Railway and it is now publicised as 'The Whisky Line'.